aihamhasan/aihamhasan/README.md

 ### Hi there 👋
-- 🔭 I’m a Software Engineer - Flutter at DSI.dev
+- 🔭 I’m a Software Engineer
 - 🌱 I’m currently learning Blockchain, Machine Learning
 - 👯 I’m looking to collaborate on Open Source Projects